-The Summer Robotics Programme is a course which introduces students to the field of Robotics, providing an insight into the science and engineering behind modern Robotics and an overview of the entire Robotics design and development process.
+The Summer Robotics Programme is a course that introduces students to the field of Robotics, providing an insight into the science and engineering behind modern Robotics and an overview of the entire Robotics design and development process.

 Students seeking a longer technology / coding summer school might like to combine this course with our Computer Science programme.

-At the end of the course, students will study how to programme data onto an SD card to be read by their robot.
+At the end of the course, students study how to programme data onto an SD card to be read by their robot.
 We conclude the course with a challenging test of the abilities of the robots produced by the students.

 During the course, students will cover the following topics: